Another Word For STRONG_INFLUENCE

 Noun : (countable, slang) A heterosexual person.

-Noun : (uncountable, fandom slang) Fan fiction based on celebrities or fictional characters involved in an opposite-sex romantic and/or sexual relationship.
+Noun : (uncountable, fandom slang) Fan fiction involving characters in an opposite-sex romantic or sexual relationship.

 high